FormidableCare/OpenMed/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## Automated Workflows

+### Catalog Index Auto-Generation

+This repository includes a GitHub Action that automatically generates and commits the `catalog_index.json` file whenever catalog files are modified.

+**How it works:**

+- Triggers on pushes and pull requests to `main` and `develop` branches
+- Only runs when files in the `catalog/` directory change (excluding `catalog_index.json` itself)
+- Automatically runs the `generate_catalog_index.py` script
+- Commits and pushes the updated index if changes are detected
+- Uses `[skip ci]` in commit messages to prevent infinite loops

+**Workflow file:** `.github/workflows/update-catalog-index.yml`

+**Manual trigger:** You can also manually trigger this workflow from the GitHub Actions tab.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.